lgaieta/insumos-productos/docs/auditoria.md

 -   add ui folder in insumos lib DONE
 -   develop material repository entity DONE
 -   develop material respository mysql service DONE
--   replace old functions with new repository
+-   replace old functions with new repository DONE
--   replace image loading with saving it in cdn
+-   replace image loading with saving it in cdn DELAYED
+-   Move all functions to MySQLProductRepository